xytis/GURPS/Campaigns/Ravnica/07_prep.md

 There is an upcoming festival in the Gore House, they say a pack of succubi will be running wild there this year.

-I've heard Gruul marauders have a new leader, a fierce warrior named Bren.

 It had been the second incident like this!
 This time a scientist going by name Cuktula was found dead in the alley here in Blistercoils.
 He had drowned, just as the other victim.